 She didn’t even realize at first that the tooth was out.
 She expected it to hurt.
 She said it hurt.
 A lot…!

-She freaked out again when she realized that it’s really out.
+She freaked out again when she realized that the tooth was really out.

 Then she freaked out when she could no longer feel the tooth with her tongue.